qmachine/qmachine/README.md

 for server-side deployment via [NPM](https://www.npmjs.org/package/qm).
-A "teaching version" written in [Ruby](http://www.ruby-lang.org) is also available, and it has now been packaged for installation as a [gem](https://rubygems.org/gems/qm), although it is not recommended for production environments.
+A "teaching version" written in [Ruby](http://www.ruby-lang.org) is also available, and it has now been packaged for installation as a [gem](https://rubygems.org/gems/qm).
+The Node.js version is recommended for production environments.

 [QMachine: Commodity Supercomputing in Web Browsers](http://www.biomedcentral.com/1471-2105/15/176)